Deploy a Smart Contract

 echo $CODE_ID

 We can now create an instance of this wasm contract.
-First, set the initial state of the instance in the INIT
+First, set the initial state of the instance in the `INIT` variable and run the `instantiate command`.

 # set the initial state of the instance